calculquebec/cq-formation-advanced-python/reference/ul-20160216/07-mpi.md

 ### Communication

-In MPI, there are two communication concepts:
+In MPI, there are two communication patterns:

 1. Point to Point: used for exchanging data between two processes.
 2. Collective Operations: used for exchanging data between any number of processes, in one operation.